babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

 So the 32nd input will write at `ebp-0x10`, where it used to have the address of `'/dev/urandom'`, replacing it with out input.
 4-bytes from `/dev/urandom` are used as the seed to `srand` every loop, so if we can overwrite it with an existing file that is not random, we can seed random with the same value everytime.
 For this, I chose `'flag.txt'` within the file, which is at `0x8048bb9`.
 Luckily, the binary has no PIE.

 At this point, it's trivial; on the 32nd input, we give `134515641` (the decimal value for `0x8048bb9`), and figure out what "random" value it produces (it produced 11); then, rerun the program, give the same 32nd input, and repeat that "random" value 31 times.
-As a side note, unlike the output which seems to require 50 consecutive correct inputs, the actual code only checks 31 times.
+As a side note, unlike the output which seems like it requires 50 consecutive correct inputs, the actual code only checks the input 31 times.

 ```py
 import pwn